xavierjohn/FunctionalDDD/README.md

 # Functional DDD

-## Code and Doc in flux so not useable yet.

 Functional-like programming with Domain Driven Design library is based on the [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions).

 With the following differences.